KTBsomen/pdf-encrypt-decrypt/README.md

 A high-performance Node.js library for encrypting and decrypting PDF files using a Go-based native library.
 This library uses FFI (Foreign Function Interface) to call compiled Go functions from Node.js, providing the speed of Go with the convenience of JavaScript.

-### ⚠️ Not tested for mac, you can build it if you have mac and submit a pull request
+### ⚠️ Not tested for mac,try to test it and submit a pull request

 ## 📚 Table of Contents